-The system operated extremely well and movemen, of personnel ashore was rapid.
+The system operated extremely well and movement of personnel ashore was rapid.

-Staff sections and Rad-Safe were normally fully operational tables no later than 1200, and a noon meal was served at the Engu mass hall to the early re-entranis.
-In order to decrease the load on the camp facilities, most of the Engu residents ate lunch aboard ship on shot days.
-The camp was normally fully operational again by H = 8 hours.
+Staff sections and Rad-Safe were normally fully operational ashore no later than 1200, and a noon meal was served at the Enyu mess hall to the early re-entrants.
+In order to decrease the load on the camp facilities, most of the Enyu residents ate lunch aboard ship on shot days.
+The camp was normally fully operational again by H + 8 hours.